Billing and Insurance

 British Columbia Medical Services Plan (MSP)

 Unfortunately, the British Columbia Medical Services Plan (MSP) does not cover the cost of private speech, language, or swallowing services for adults.
+Yes, we are disappointed too.

 Certain extended Health Insurance plans do offer coverage for Speech Language Pathology services.
 You are encouraged to consult with your insurance provider for details regarding your individual coverage and requirements.
 For example, some providers require you to receive a physician referral prior to your Speech Language Pathology service.